riccardo-donati/riccardo-donati/README.md

 I am a Research Assistant at Politecnico di Milano. 📖

-My profile showcases projects from my university years in AI and Software Engineering.. 🛠️
+My profile showcases projects from my university years in AI and Software Engineering. 🛠️

 I'm passionate about Machine Learning, Robotics and Computer Vision! 🤖